The Twelve Days of Christmas Confections (Part 1)

 Historians tell us that, on special occasions, Romans would eat little cakes made from nuts and honey.
-Some believe that Columbus brought this "twice baked" bread on his voyage to the New World because it was known to last for months.
-But whether you believe that biscotti were invented as a treat for celebrations or a convenience for travellers, they are a tasty cookie--perfect for dunking.
-Yes, they are hard to bite, but are a perfect accompaniment with marsala wine, or vin santo, or coffee.
+Some believe that Columbus brought this "twice-baked" bread on his voyage to the New World because it was known to last for months.
+But whether you believe that biscotti were invented as a treat for celebrations or convenience for travelers, they are a tasty cookie, perfect for dunking.
+Yes, they are hard to bite but (for that very reason) are a perfect accompaniment to marsala wine, vin santo, or coffee.
 And that is exactly why they are so popular today.
 With the advent of espresso stands on almost every corner, biscotti are a natural treat.

-I have experimented with various biscotti recipes--biscotti with chocolate, fruits, nuts, spices.
+I have experimented with various biscotti recipes—biscotti with chocolate, fruits, nuts, spices.
 The combinations are limitless.
-But white chocolate and dried cranberries is one of my favorites--especially at Christmastime.
-I found this recipe in the December 1998 issue of Bon Appetit.
+But white chocolate and dried cranberries are one of my favorites, especially at Christmastime.
+I found this recipe for white chocolate/dried cranberry biscotti in the December 1998 issue of Bon Appetit.
 I'd like to think that Theresa would have liked these almost as much as her own recipe.

 Apricot-Orange Shortbread Bars

 Isn't it funny (odd) the things that can bring back memories?
 Maybe it's a song on the radio, an old movie, a sound, an aroma, a place you drive by once-in-a-blue-moon.